 4.11a Relay

+A Relay is an entity that logically consists of a Relay AP and a Relay STA.

-A Relay AP is defined as an AP that has Relay capability, for example4 address frame support, with dot11RelayAPEnabled set to true; Relay AP shall include the Relay element in its Beacon and Probe Responses.
+The Relay AP is an AP with additional functionalities for the relaying of frames (see clause 9.32m) that resides inside a Relay entity.
+The Relay AP supports 4 address frame format and includes the Relay element in its Beacon and Association and Probe Responses.

-A Relay STA is defined as a STA with dot11RelaySTACapable set to true which successfully completes association and authentication, and receives a Relay element in the association response.
+The Relay STA is a non-AP STA with additional functionalities for the relaying of frames (see clause 9.32m), that resides inside a Relay and that successfully completes association and authentication with a parent AP, and receives a Relay element in the association response.

+The Relay forwards frames from (to) STAs associated to the Relay AP to (from) the AP that Relay STA is associated to.

+A non-Relay AP that has Relay STAs associated to it is called Root AP.
+The Root AP includes a Relay element with the Control field set to 0 in Beaocons, Probe Reponses and Assocition responses.

-A Relay is an entity that logically consists of an Relay AP and a STA, as illustrated in Figure 4-23a(Relay1 and Relay2 are Relays whose Relay STAs are associated with an AP that is a Root AP.
-STA1, STA2, STA3, and STA4 are STAs that are associated with the Relay AP inside Relay1 and Relay2, respectively).
-An AP that sends a Relay element with the Control field set to 0 is referredto as a Root AP.
-Relayed frames between a Relay AP and a Relay STA use either the 4-address frame format or the A-MSDU format, so that information about the receiver, transmitter, source address and destination address can be conveyed.
+The Relay is illustrated in Figure 4-23a, where Relay1 and Relay2 are Relays whose Relay STAs are associated with an AP that is a Root AP.
+STA1 and STA2 are STAs associated with the Relay AP inside Relay1.
+STA3, and STA4 are STAs associated with the Relay AP inside Relay2.
+Relayed frames between a AP and its associated Relay STA use either the 4-address frame format or the A-MSDU format.

-A Relay AP shall include the Relay element in its Beacon and Probe responses only if its Relay STA has an

-association with an AP.4.11a.1 Two-hop relay function
+4.11a.1 Two-hop Relay function

 The relay function allows an AP and non-AP STAs to exchange frames with one another by the way of a relay.
-The introduction of a relay allows non-AP STAs to use higher MCSs and reduce the time non-AP STAs will stay in Active mode.
+The introduction of a relay enablesnon-AP STAs to use higher MCSs and reduce the time non-AP STAs will stay in Active mode.
 This improves battery life on non-AP STAs.
 Relay STAs may also provide connectivity for non-AP STAs located outside the coverage of the AP.

-There is an overhead cost on overall network efficiency and increased complexity with the use of relay STAs.
-To limit this overhead, the relaying function shall be bi-directional and limited to two hops only.
+The relaying function is bi-directional, and this standard describes necessary rules and mechanisms to enable two-hop Relay operation.